morgan-ashley/Front-end-Developer-Interview-Questions/README.md

 * What does a `doctype` do?
   * <DOCTYPE> ensures that the browser renders the page in standards mode and not in Quirks mode.
 It also defines what version of (X)HTML the document is using.
 * What's the difference between standards mode and quirks mode?
-  * Standars mode means the browser follows the berhavior of the HTML and CSS specifications.
+  * Standard mode means the browser follows the behavior of the HTML and CSS specifications.
 There is less various between browsers in how the page displays.
-Quirks Mode is when the web browser attempts to render code based on a ‘best-guess’, this includes interpretation of code that may be non-standard or poorly-formed.
+Quirks Mode is when the web browser attempts to render code based on a &#145;best-guess&#146;, this includes interpretation of code that may be non-standard or poorly-formed.
 * What's the difference between HTML and XHTML?
   * XHTML has stricter standards in syntax, compared to HTML.
-* Are there any problems with serving pages as `application/xhtml+xml`?
+* Are there any problems with serving pages as `application/XHTML+XML`?
 * How do you serve a page with content in multiple languages?
 * What kind of things must you be wary of when design or developing for multilingual sites?
 * What are `data-` attributes good for?